pimmygit/boilerry-server/README.md

-# Raspberry Pi based Predictive Heting Control
+# Raspberry Pi based Predictive Heating Control

 `Boilerry` is a remote *Point-to-Point* household temperature control system that allows the user to control their central heating via an App that connects directly to the *boiler*, not allowing anyone to harvests their behaviour.